carokanns/GoBit/README.md

 The Program will be featuring state of the art search techniques and is based on bitboards.
 Magic numbers for bitBoards will be used for move generation.

-The Go-code from the video clip will be tagged and released here in Git.
+The Go-code from the video clip will be tagged and released here in Github.
 Sometimes in groups.